 How do we find Right Relationship?

-Willingness is the key to knowing ourselves, which in turn is the key to being able make good choices.
+Willingness is the key to knowing ourselves, which is the key to making wise choices.

-When we are courageously willing to look at our hidden motivations, our fears and desires, even our spiritual longings with self-compassion, we can learn and change, when necessary, to make choices that are truly in the best interests of our clients.
+When we can courageously examine our hidden motivations, fears, desires, and even our spiritual longings with self-compassion, we can learn and change, when necessary, and make choices truly in a client’s best interests.
 The more we know ourselves, the more we can make conscious choices that will do less harm and provide more benefit to clients.

 InnerEthics® has concepts and tools to help.
 Learn more.